Guide

 How high can a scissor lift reach?

 Standard scissor lifts reach 20-40 feet, with some larger models extending to 50 feet.
-For most indoor work and moderate-height outdoor work, a 26-foot scissor lift is the most commonly rented size.
-Consider that the platform height is the elevation of the floor you stand on — your actual working height adds 5-6 feet (your reach) to that number.
+Your actual working height adds 5-6 feet (your reach) to the platform height.

 Can I use a scissor lift outdoors?

 Yes, but you need a rough-terrain or outdoor-rated model.
-Standard electric scissor lifts are designed for hard, flat surfaces.
-Outdoor models feature four-wheel drive, leveling jacks, and wider tires for unpaved surfaces.
 Wind restrictions also apply — most manufacturers limit operation to winds below 28 mph.
-Southern Utah's spring wind season (March through May) can limit outdoor scissor lift use on some days.

 Do I need a license to operate an aerial lift?

 No state license is required in Utah, but OSHA mandates that all aerial lift operators receive training specific to the type of lift they will use.
-This training must cover safe operation, hazard recognition, and emergency procedures.
-Many rental companies can provide or direct you to appropriate training resources.
 Ask BeeHive Rental & Sales at (435) 628-6663 about training options.

 How much does it cost to rent a scissor lift vs. a boom lift?

 Not sure which aerial lift your project requires?
 The team at BeeHive Rental & Sales has helped Southern Utah contractors and property owners choose the right aerial equipment for decades.
-Describe your project — what you're accessing, how high, what obstacles are in the way — and they'll match you with the right machine at the right price.
 Call (435) 628-6663 or view available equipment to see what's in stock.

 Ready to Start Your Project?